here/hackercouch/README.md

 ## Crash on my couch

+* 2014 -- Couch available !!
+Silver Lake, Los Angeles
-* On the road -- couches likely in Seattle and around the West summer and fall 2013
+* 2013 -- On the road -- couches likely in Seattle and around the West summer and fall 2013

 ## Have me crash on your couch

+2014 --

+* Feb / Mar -- Have two bus tickets to burn to Las Vegas or SF before March 31st ??
+* San Diego / Tijuana and South -- Planning trips ... anybody out there ??

+2013 --

 * apr 15-20 - new york (staying in Williamsburg -- seven on seven saturday ?)
 * apr 20-25 - rural vermont and maine